chaser100/u-helm-chart/README.md

           memory: 128Mi
 ```

 **Note:** Each sidecar container can have its own `env` variables.
 Global `env` variables from the root level are also inherited by all sidecar containers.
+PVCs defined in `persistentVolumeClaims` are **not** automatically mounted in sidecar containers - use individual `pvc` configuration if you need persistent storage for sidecar containers.

 ### Environment Variables